 Lining the walls of the quiet fourth floor are individual, lockable study carrels.
 These small rooms allow for studying individually.
-They may be reserved through the Information Resources Support Center by filling out the form that can be found in myRedDragon under the library tab.
+They may be reserved through The Help Center by filling out the form that can be found in myRedDragon under the library tab.

 You can use laptops throughout the library and connect to our wireless network.
 Don't have a laptop?
 We have laptops you can check out for part of the day to use in the library.